 Prior to collimating, locate the three (3) mounting screws on the objective lens housing on the front of the tube.
 (These screws attach the objective lens housing to the main tube and should not be removed).
 It may be necessary to remove the lens shade from the front of the tube to allow easy access to the collimation screws.
-Next to each mounting screw is a shorter Allen screw (collimation screw) that pushes against the optical tube to pivot the objective lens housing (see Figure 7-1).
+Next to each mounting screw is a shorter Allen screw collimation screw) that pushes against the optical tube to pivot the objective lens housing (see Figure 7-1).
 In order to make an adjustment, the mounting screw is loosened while the Allen screw is turned in or out.
 Then, the mounting screw is tightened.
 Only one of the three (3) sets is adjusted at a time.
 Normally motions on the order of 1/8 turn will make a difference, with only about 1/2 to 3/4 turn being the maximum required.
-DO NOT remove or back out the mounting screws more than one (1) to two (2) turns!
+Do NOT remove or back out the holder screws more than one (1) to two (2) turns!

 With Polaris or another bright star centered in the field of view, focus with your highest power eyepiece (i.e., one with the shortest focal length).
 This includes eyepieces in the 4mm to 6mm range.
 The star should be well centered in the field of view of the eyepiece.
 It may be helpful for two people working together, while one views and instructs the other which screws are correctly turned and by how much.
-Start by loosening one Phillips head (mounting) screw about 1 turn and advancing the Allen screw to see if the motion is correct.
+Start by loosening the Phillips head (mounting) screws about 1 turn and advancing the Allen screw to see if the motion is correct.
 If not, undo what you did and try another set of screws.

-After making the first adjustment, it is necessary to re-aim the telescope tube to center the star again in the field of view.
+After making the first of each adjustment, it is necessary to re-aim the telescope tube to center the star again in the field of view.
 It can then be judged for symmetry by going just inside and outside of exact focus and noting the star's pattern.
 Improvement should be seen if the proper adjustments are made.
 Since three (3) sets of screws are present, it may be necessary to move at least two (2) sets of screws to achieve the necessary lens movement.
-DO NOT over tighten the outer mounting screws!
+Do NOT over tighten the outer mounting screws!

 Once in collimation, your telescope should not need additional collimation unless the telescope has been bumped or jarred severely.
+In fact, most observers will find the telescope's collimation right out of the box to be satisfactory.
+Exact collimation is only necessary for discriminating observers that require optimal imagery.